YPares/porcupine/README.md

 and `/Ouputs/Analysis` that are used by `example1`.
 Wait.
 TWO virtual files?
 But we mentioned earlier that there were *many* user files to read and just as many analysis files to write?
 Indeed, but these are just *several occurences* of the same two VirtualFiles.
+As the output of `show-tree` mentions it these virtual files are indeed _repeated_.
 You'll see in the code of example1 that the task conducing the analysis on one user doesn't even know that several users might exist, let alone where these users' files are.
 It just says "I want a user" (one VirtualFile, to be read) and "I output an analysis" (one VirtualFile, to be